Revisiting Active Speaker Detection: An In-the-Wild Benchmark for Generalization and Robustness: Abstract

 \section{Abstract}

-We present \datasetname{}, a novel dataset specifically designed for the task of active speaker detection, emphasizing challenging scenarios to enhance model generalization.
-Unlike previously established benchmarks such as AVA, which predominantly features old movies and thus exhibits significant domain gaps, \datasetname{} focuses explicitly on diverse and difficult real-world conditions.
-These include underrepresented languages, noisy backgrounds, and crowded scenes — such as multiple visible speakers speaking concurrently or in overlapping turns.
-It contains over 44.5 hours of video with frame-level active speaker annotations across 48,693 speaking identities, and spans a broad range of video types that reflect real-world conditions.
-Through rigorous evaluation, we show that state-of-the-art models, while achieving nearly perfect scores on AVA, fail to reach saturation on \datasetname{}, suggesting that the ASD task remains far from solved under realistic conditions.
-Nevertheless, models trained on \datasetname{} demonstrate stronger generalization to modern “in-the-wild” datasets like Talkies and ASW, as well as to AVA. \datasetname{} thus establishes a new benchmark for active speaker detection, providing researchers with a valuable resource for developing and evaluating versatile and resilient models.
+We present \datasetname{}, a novel dataset emphasizing challenging scenarios to enhance model generalization for the task of active speaker detection (ASD).
+Previously established benchmarks such as AVA predominantly comprise old movies and thus exhibit significant domain gaps with real-world video.
+In contrast, \datasetname{} covers diverse video types reflecting challenging real-world conditions, including underrepresented languages, noisy backgrounds, and crowded scenes, while being on par with AVA in scale.
+Extensive evaluations reveal that ASD remains unsolved under realistic conditions: state-of-the-art models near-perfect on AVA fail to reach saturation on \datasetname{}.
+Conversely, models trained on \datasetname{} generalize better to modern in-the-wild datasets including Talkies and ASW. \datasetname{} thus establishes a new benchmark for ASD, providing researchers with a valuable resource for developing and evaluating versatile and resilient models.